 The OSDE is required to monitor all 21st CCLC grantees to ensure compliance with state and federal regulations.
-Programs will receive a monitoring visit based on an established risk assessment process.
+Monitoring will be applied based on an established risk assessment process.

 In addition to auditing monthly claims for reimbursement and on-site program visits, monitoring may also include regular phone conferences, technical assistance visits, and compliance plan implementation and reviews.
 Timely data submission and participation in training are both key program monitoring components.